simplylovely33/SLAM-Tutorials/README.md

 We using the prevalent package as [evo](https://github.com/MichaelGrupp/evo) for evaluating the camera trajectory, which support for different kinds of trajectory formats such as **TUM**, **KITTI** etc. Elaborate format information refer to [here](https://github.com/MichaelGrupp/evo/wiki/Formats).

 ### `kitti` pose format
-Below is the pose format of **KITTI** dataset, which has **no timestamps** so you need to be severly careful when you compare two files because the length of two poses must be the same.
+Below is the pose format of **KITTI** dataset, which has **no timestamps** so we need to be severly careful when we compare two files because the length of two poses must be the same.

 Each 4×4 homogeneous pose matrix is flattened into one sequence along the row direction, with each value is seperated by a space.